 - Billable Time – Tracks billable time versus dawn available time.
 The firm goal is 80% billable time.

 - Other Duties – Performs other duties assigned by the office manager.

 Many jobs require is a certificate in paralegal studies or an associate’s degree from a college or university with ABA approval.
 Applicants may also need some experience as administrative assistants.
 Attention to detail and proofreading skills as well as excellent client service skills are required and can determine the success or failure of applicants for elder law paralegal positions.
 Many law firms expect paralegals to also have knowledge of Microsoft Office applications.

 Some law firms with elder law paralegal job openings may specialize in elder law or include it in their service offerings.
 This means that paralegals must be knowledgeable on other aspects of the law as well.
 Some lawyers may specialize in health care or estate planning elder law.
 Therefore, job descriptions vary greatly for elder law paralegals.

 Elder Law Paralegal Job Description (Estate Planning)

-This example job description for elder law paralegals, concentrates on estate planning and related areas.
+This example job description for elder law paralegals concentrates on estate planning and related areas.
 Thanks to the versatility of the Internet, some law firms have a national focus while others concentrate on the area around their physical office.

 The estate planning elder law paralegal will oversee a state planning document preparation.
 They will also manage estate planning for clients.
-The paralegal also has a tremendous impact on managing the attorney’s time and schedules task for the attorney.
+The paralegal also has a tremendous impact on managing the attorney’s time and schedules tasks for the attorney.
 This role interacts with both clients and attorneys and provides support to the senior elder law paralegal.